A new website for WICHway.org is due out in early December. It will be a mobile-ready website.

 On February 12, Gov. Brownback and Kansas Secretary of Transportation King announced the start of preliminary engineering for the redesign of the I-135/I-235/K-96/K-254 interchange plus 12 bridges on I-235 from Zoo Blvd. to N. Broadway.

-New T-WORKS projects announced on November 14 for Sedgwick County:
+T-WORKS projects announced on November 14, 2012 for Sedgwick County:

-- U.S. 54 through Goddard, concrete patching + asphalt overlay on eastbound (started June 3)
+- U.S. 54 through Goddard, concrete patching + asphalt overlay on eastbound (completed July 2013)

 - I-135 from 37th St. to Park City, concrete pavement reconstruction (2014)